skymethod/podcast-events/README.md

 ---

 There are two tasks you can run to test the _sending_ side.
-After cloning the repo locally and changing to the local repo directory root:
+After [ensuring deno is installed](https://deno.land/#installation), cloning this GitHub repo locally, and changing to the local repo directory root:

 ## Generate an RSA public/private keypair
 `deno task keygen`: generates a new RSA keypair, and dumps out the private key pem, the public key pem, and the public key JWK set json